Recipe Overview

 Servings: makes 6 cups

 - Vegetables: Onion, bell pepper, and tomato paste give this recipe lots of flavor and nutrition.
+The veggies are sautéed in olive oil.

 - Chicken stock: Cooking the rice in chicken stock adds good flavor.
 You can also use vegetable stock or broth for a vegetarian version of this recipe.
 In a pinch, you could also use water.

-- Change up the seasoning: Feel free to add more or less seasoning or garlic.
+- Change up the seasoning.
+Feel free to add more or less seasoning or garlic.
 If you’re looking for a shortcut, substitute 2 teaspoons of my fajita seasoning or taco seasoning for the salt, garlic, chili powder, cumin, and oregano.

 Freeze: Mexican rice can be frozen in a freezer-safe container or bag for up to a month.
 Thaw overnight in the fridge.